 Step 2: Bond Coat

 Before you leave the store be sure to have them tint your bond coat to the color you want.
 It says this on the box, but I’ve been told that some people think that you mix the color yourself at home, so I just wanted to clarify.

 The instructions for the kit say to apply 2 coasts for good coverage.
 Well, I had to apply 4 plus touch ups in some areas and it really could have used a 5th coat all around, but I barely had enough paint to do all 4 coats.

 Perhaps this would not be an issue if you are painting your cabinets a dark color, but as I was going from dark brown to white, I had trouble getting good coverage.
 Honestly, I was also exhausted and burnt out after doing so many coats.

 |You can see the kitchen layout a little bit better in the shot.
 This is after applying 1 coat of bond coat, I think.
 That week is a bit of a blur now.|

 |These cabinets are on the wall opposite of the sink.
 I had already removed the counter top.
 Our new counter tops were installed 2 weeks later.|

 Step 3: Glaze (Optional)

-I opted not to do the glaze, as I wanted a more crisp, white look.
+Because I wanted a more crisp, white look I opted not to do the glaze.
 I think an antique white would look nice too, but it just wasn’t what I was going for and I wasn’t sure that I could pull it off either.
-I was too scared of ruining my newly white cabinets.
+The cabinets were so nice and white so I was too scared of ruining them.